 The three included studies were carried out in a hospital setting.
-Bertleff 2009 was a multicenter parallel design randomized trial conducted in nine medical centers from the Netherlands over 77 months; Lau 1996 was a parallel group RCT, which took place over 28 months in the Prince of Wales Hospital, Shatin, New Territories, Hong Kong.
-Siu 2002 was also a parallel group RCT from the Pamela Youde Nethersole Eastern Hospital, Chai Wan, Hong Kong, SAR, China and took place over 41 months.
+Bertleff 2009 was a multicenter, parallel design RCT conducted in nine medical centers in the Netherlands over 77 months.
+Lau 1996 was a parallel group RCT that took place over 28 months in the Prince of Wales Hospital, Shatin, New Territories, Hong Kong.
+Siu 2002 was also a parallel group RCT from the Pamela Youde Nethersole Eastern Hospital, Chai Wan, Hong Kong, Special Administrative Region, China and took place over 41 months.